dorkodu/soda/DOCS.md

 `methods` are where we store the functions, that we want to use with our component.
 In the example, we have `increment` function that sets the state to `count + 1`.

 `render` is where we define the look of our component.
 It's written as a string template, but then Lucid translates it into a very efficient data-structure called `skeleton`.
 In the string template, we defined a `h1` inside a `div`.
 If you look closely to `h1`, you'll notice that it has an `onclick` event which is equal to `{{methods.increment}}` which means, each time you click on to that `h1`, Lucid is going to call increment method that we have defined.
 Lastly, the text content of our `h1` element has `{{state.count}}`.
 In Lucid, we call them `string variables`.
 Lucid will change `{{state.count}}` with the count of the state, when rendering.
 But don't worry, it will not show `{{state.count}}` as the text content even for a millisecond.

+Now, let's look at how do we create an app and render our component.
+We call `Lucid.createApp` and assign it to a variable called `app`.
+This function has only one parameter, in which we specify the properties of our app.
+In our case, we set `containerId` to `app` which means Lucid is going to find the HTML element that has `app` as it's `id`, and set it as the container of our app.

+Lastly, we call `app.render` to render our component.
+First parameter specifies **where to put the component**, second specifies **what component to put**, and the last one specifies **which key to put it with**.